Cheukting/rl_workshop/README.md

 In deep learning, the same set of data will be used to train the model in many epoch.
 However, the 'training data' we have so far are only used one off.
 Sometime the game takes a long time to play it once and thus, training will be computationally expensive.

 To slightly improve this situation, we can store the 'gaming' experience with a buffer.
 Then we can train on random subsamples of it so we don't need to re-visit same (s,a) many times in playing the game to learn it.
-Also note that it only works with off-policy algorithms.
+Also, note that it only works with off-policy algorithms.

 ## Approximate Q-learning and Deep Q-Network

-State space can be large, and sometimes continuous, so kind of like what we did to make Crossentropy Method into Deep Crossentropy Method, we can approximate agent with a function and learn Q value using neural network.
+State-space can be large, and sometimes continuous, so kind of like what we did to make Crossentropy Method into Deep Crossentropy Method, we can approximate agent with a function and learn Q value using a neural network.
 This is what we will do in the following exercise.

 The famous DQN Paper was published by Google Deep Mind to play Atari Breakout in 2015, the design involve stacking 4 flames together so you can 'see' the action of the ball movement and use a CNN as an agent.
-We will try implementing it in the last exercise, before that, feel free to checkout the [video](https://www.youtube.com/embed/V1eYniJ0Rnk?enablejsapi=1) of how a fully trained agent play the game.
+We will try implementing it in the last exercise, before that, feel free to check out the [video](https://www.youtube.com/embed/V1eYniJ0Rnk?enablejsapi=1) of how a fully trained agent play the game.

 ## Exercise